 The couple on Wednesday asked the court to postpone their appeal hearing, but the prosecution objected saying the hearing had already been long-delayed due to the COVID-19 pandemic.

-Justice Michael Peter Burrel denied the defendants’ application stating there were no special circumstances to justify an adjournment or request for bail.
+Justice Michael Peter Burrel denied the defendants’ application, saying there were no special circumstances to justify an adjournment or request for bail.

 The prosecution also lodged their own appeal, asking the court to impose more jail time on the couple saying the current sentence was “manifestly inadequate”.